iVis-at-Bilkent/syblars/README.md

 - `packComponents`: Whether or not to pack disconnected components after separate layout
 - `tile`: Enable tiling of disconnected nodes together for a compact representation
 - `nodeDimensionsIncludeLabels`: Whether or not to include labels in node dimensions during layout

+## Supported graph queries
+The supported graph queries are:
+- `Shortest Path`: The shortest path from a single source to a single target in the graph
+- `k-Neighborhood`: The neighbors of the specified source nodes within a certain distance *k*
+- `Common Stream`: The set of common nodes that are in the upstream/downstream/bothstream of the specified source nodes with a path length limit *k*
+- `Paths Between`: The subgraph that consists of the paths of length at most *k* between any two nodes of the specified source nodes
+- `Paths From to`: All shortest paths between specified source nodes and target nodes with a maximum length limit *k* and a further distance *d*

+For more details about these queries, please refer to [cytoscape-graph-algos](https://github.com/iVis-at-Bilkent/cytoscape.js-graph-algos) GitHub repository.

 ## Usage